"I laughed out loud as Almira struggled to fit in with her traditional family as well as the rest of the world."

 Ha!
 Love it!

 I finished my first manuscript when I was eighteen, and practically everything after that was a coming-of-age type of story.
 Once I switched from adult to young adult (BRE is my first young adult piece), something clicked with me.
+Are you still teaching full time?

 Yes, I’m a full-time English/Reading teacher.